namespace-ee/react-calendar-timeline/README.md

 See [issue 51](https://github.com/namespace-ee/react-calendar-timeline/issues/51) for more details.

 ### What are the zIndex values for all the elements?
-This is useful when using the `painter` component.
+This is useful when using the plugins (that you pass as children to the component).
 Override the CSS to change:

 * Horizontal Lines: 30
 * Vertical Lines: 40